amitofsk/dandy/docs/Dandy.md

 ![Buttonpicgui example output](docPics/buttonpicgui.png)

-### 4.3 DANDY widgets for digital inputs
+### 4.3 DANDY widgets

 #### 4.3.1 The LEDDisplay widget

 Our examples so far have used widgets that are part of the Tkinter library that comes with Python.
 The `DANDY` library, which you just installed, has additional widgets.

+If you are writing data acquisition applications, these widgets may be useful.
+They are summarized in the figure below.

+(TODO: Add figure summarizing DANDY widgets.)

-These widgets are related to data acquisition.
-The next example uses the `DANDY` widget `LEDDisplay`.
+The next example uses the DANDY widget `LEDDisplay`.
 When you run it, you will see two buttons and an image of an LED.
 When you press the button, the LED color changes.
 Try it out.
 <br><br>
-You may need to change the third line to point to the location of the widgets folder of the `DANDY` library that you downloaded.
-This example is also available in the examples folder of the `DANDY` library.
+You may need to change the third line to point to the location of the widgets folder of the DANDY library.
+This example is also available in the examples folder of the DANDY library.
 If you open that version, Python should find the widgets folder correctly.

 (See file src/examples/DigitalNoHW.py.)